Would you like to limit login attempts in WordPress?

 Why Should You Limit Login Attempts in WordPress?

 A brute force attack is a method that uses trial and error to hack into your WordPress website.

 The most common type of brute force attack is password guessing.
-Hackers use automated software to keeping guessing your login information so they can gain access to your website.
+Hackers use automated software to keep guessing your login information so that they can gain access to your website.